Searching for “new” dolomite with a field spectroradiometer

 Because it is fast, non-destructive, and has high sensitivity, the PSR Series is well-suited for in situ dolomite measurement and identification.

 The PSR Series of spectroradiometers provides a full range (350-2500nm) NIR instrument with the very high resolution and exceptional signal-to-noise capabilities.
 Designed for fieldwork, the PSR Series is lightweight, reliable, stable, and rugged.
-It is easily used by one person and can be configured with a GETAC microcomputer that collects scans and tags them with GPS data, digital images, voice notes, altimeter readings and more.
-Our DARWin SP Data Acquisition software (running on the GETAC and the spectroradiometer) saves all the data as ASCII files.
+It is easily used by one person and can be configured with a ALGIZ 8X rugged handheld tablet that collects scans and tags them with GPS data, digital images, voice notes and more.
+Our DARWin LT Data Acquisition software (running on the tablet and the spectroradiometer) saves all the data as ASCII files.

 When used with the optional EZ-ID and Custom Library Builder software, researchers can build their own library of known dolomite spectra and quickly and easily, and match new scans to the known samples for identification.
 EZ-ID runs on a tablet or laptop for field use.